turingschool/front-end-curriculum/lessons/drag-and-drop.md

 ### Follow Along: Practice Exercise

 We're going to implement a Trello-style drag and drop to-do list.
-Grab the boilerplate HTML file [here](https://gist.github.com/brittanystoroz/cbfb8639140666812b681c53c5625838), and save it somewhere on your computer.
+Use [this CodePen](https://codepen.io/team/turing/pen/ozQOJw?editors=1010#0) or grab the boilerplate HTML file [here](https://gist.github.com/brittanystoroz/cbfb8639140666812b681c53c5625838), and save it somewhere on your computer.
 You'll be able to open this file directly in your browser and see the full effect of drag and drop as we implement it.

 ## Making Items Draggable

 Elements on the page can be made draggable simply by adding a `draggable` attribute:

 ```html